cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 ### Bar Chart

-In matplotlib it is easy to create bar charts.
-For example this is a demonstration of a simple bar chart using data from a user using Spotify.
+In matplotlib, it is easy to create bar charts.
+For example, this is a demonstration of a simple bar chart using data from a user using Spotify.

 ```python
 import matplotlib.pyplot as plt